 - "Linked" transactions (for example, where a later linked transaction makes an earlier one notifiable); and

 Where the event requires a land transaction to be filed, the time limit will be 14 days.
-Where the event requires a “return” by letter to HMRC because a land transaction has been previously filed in relation to the transaction, the time limit remains at 30 days.
+Where the event requires a "return" by letter to HMRC because a land transaction return has been previously filed in relation to the transaction, the time limit remains at 30 days.
 The 30 day window to apply for deferral of SDLT remains.
-However, the land transaction return in relation to such deferral is currently proposed to be within the 14 day window.
+However, the land transaction return in relation to such deferral must be filed within the 14 day window.